summera/pgcli/README.rst

 * Config file is automatically created at ``~/.config/pgcli/config`` at first launch.
 * Primitive support for ``psql`` back-slash commands.
 * Pretty prints tabular data.
+* Database aliases to save you from looking up or remembering connection parameters when connecting to a database.
+See `~/.config/pgcli/db_aliases.cfg <pgcli/db_aliases.cfg>`_ for examples.

 .. _prompt_toolkit: https://github.com/jonathanslenders/python-prompt-toolkit